spaceexpanse/spex-tutorial-code/README.md

-# XAYA Tutorial Code
+# SpaceXpanse Tutorial Code

-This repository holds code for various XAYA tutorials.
+This repository holds code for various SpaceXpanse tutorials.

 Instead of separating code into multiple repositories, it is all consolidated here for the sake of simplicity.
 Simply browse to the proper folder for the code you wish to use.